-If the Service Request message includes a Leaving/Release Request indication, then:

-- the MME updates the UE context with any received Paging Restrictions information and proceeds to provide these to the SGW by a Modify Bearer Request as in step 8.
-If no Paging Restriction information is provided, no paging restrictions apply, and none are sent to the SGW in step 8;

-- no S1 bearer is established (steps 4-7 are skipped);

-- the MME Triggers the S1 release procedure as described in clause 5.3.5 and no further steps of this procedure are executed.

 3. NAS authentication/security procedures as defined in clause 5.3.10 on "Security function" may be performed.

 If the MME is configured to support RLOS and the UE indicated Attach Type "RLOS", based on local regulation and operator policy, the MME may skip the authentication and security setup, or the MME may perform authentication if security information is available or obtainable from a HSS, and continue the Service Request procedure regardless of the authentication result.